couchbaselabs/mini-hacks/android-download-prebuilt-db/README.md

 ## Downloading Database

 This example shows you how to download a Couchbase Lite database and then display the total number of documents it contains on the screen.
+You can run the accompanying project in the root of this folder.
+Once you open it in Android Studio and run the project you should see the following.

 <img src="assets/home.png" width="25%">

 ### File Download

-You will use `AsyncTask` class on Android to download the database file.
+You will use the `AsyncTask` class on Android to download the database file.
 The snippet below downloads the database to a file named **todo.cblite2.zip** in the files directory.
 Then the Couchbase Lite `ZipUtils.unzip` class method unzips the file in the same directory.

 ```java
 public class DatabaseDownloader extends AsyncTask {